Azure/PSRule.Rules.Azure/README.md

 The following example shows how to setup PSRule locally to validate templates pre-flight.

 1. Install the `PSRule.Rules.Azure` module and dependencies from the PowerShell Gallery.
-2. Export rule data from templates using PowerShell.
-3. Run analysis against exported data.
+2. Run analysis against repository files.

 For example: